creationix/do/README.markdown

       });
     }}

-An "action" is an async function that returns a curried version of itself (Implemented using a closure and a new function).
-This curried version of the function is the "continuable."
-The last two arguments are the callback and the errback.
-So a continuable won't execute until you attach callbacks to it:
+`Do` expects async functions to not require the callback in the initial invocation, but instead return a continuable which can then be called with the `callback` and `errback`.
+This is done by manually currying the function and the "continuable" in the partially applied version of the function.
+The body of the function won't be executed until you finish the application and attach a callback.

     divide(100, 10)(function (result) {
       puts("the result is " + result);